Skip to main content

 Karin Castle, locally known Stari grad Corinium, lies south of the town of Donji Karin, in the county of Zadar in Croatia.

-I am not sure of the name of this castle.
-The existing ruins are normally called Stari grad Corinium.
-But that name, which translates back to 'the old town/castle of Corinium', more likely refers to the Roman town that once stood in this area.
-I also encountered the name Miodrag, which I suspect is the real name of the castle, but I could not find any info to substantiate my assumption.
+I am unsure of the name of this castle.
+The existing ruins are usually called Stari grad Corinium.
+However, that name, which translates back to 'the old town or castle of Corinium,' more likely refers to the Roman town that once stood in this area.
+I also came across the name Miodrag, which I suspect is the castle's real name, but I couldn't find any supporting information.

-I could find no historical info pertaining specifically to the castle.
+I found no historical information specifically about the castle.

 The town of Corinium was founded in the 3rd century AD.
-After the fall of the Western Roman Empire, the prosperous town dwindled.
-Centuries later it became part of the Kingdom of Croatia, and became known as Karin.
-It was even mentioned, in the first half of the 10th century, by the Byzantine Emperor Constantine VII "Porphyrogenitus" in his book "De Administrando Imperio" as a Croatian town.
+After the fall of the Western Roman Empire, the prosperous town declined.
+Centuries later, it became part of the Kingdom of Croatia and was known as Karin.
+It was even mentioned in the first half of the 10th century by the Byzantine Emperor Constantine VII, known as "the Porphyrogenitus," in his book "De Administrando Imperio" as a Croatian town.

 In 1102, the town became part of the unified Croatian-Hungarian Kingdom.
-In the first half of the 15th century it lost its importance.
-Still, it managed to hold out against Ottoman attacks until 1514 when it was finally conquered and destroyed by the Ottomans.
+In the first half of the 15th century, it lost its importance.
+Still, it managed to resist Ottoman attacks until 1514, when it was finally conquered and destroyed.

-The castle is situated on top of a hill, at the entrance of a canyon, running from a small valley down to the Karin Sea.
-On the hills around the valley there are still several ruined towers.
-I suspect these towers, together with Karin Castle, formed the defense system of the old town.
-I visited one of these towers; Šušina Tower.
+The castle sits atop a hill at the entrance of a canyon that runs from a small valley down to the Karin Sea.
+Several ruined towers still stand on the surrounding hills.
+I suspect these towers, along with Karin Castle, formed the defense system of the old town.
+I visited one of these towers: Šušina Tower.

 Karin Castle is freely accessible.
-I could not find a clear path to it, however, and had to find my own way through the bushes.
-Later I read that during summer the area is home to poisonous snakes, luckily I didn't encounter any.
+I couldn’t find a clear path to it and had to make my way through the bushes.
+Later, I read that poisonous snakes live in the area during summer; luckily, I didn't encounter any.

 Gallery